Skip to main content

 Ian Cho

-Ian is a first-year PhD student in Philosophy.
+Ian is a second-year PhD student in Philosophy.
 Before coming to UNC, he earned a BA in Philosophy from the University of Pittsburgh and an MAR in Philosophy of Religion from Yale.
 His interests include moral epistemology and the epistemology of religious commitments.

 Eric Choi